 Over the years that Allen have followed them, Joe served as his guide into a new world.
 Surprisingly, Allen came to understand how much alike they were in their commitment to nature and love of wide open spaces.
 During one spring cattle drive, Joe got off his horse simply to look at the wild iris that had just begun to bloom.
 “I don’t go to church,” Joe said.
 “Being in nature is my religion.”
 In that moment Allen came to understand that ranchers are great stewards of the land.

 "The Cogan Ranch, Portrait of the Vanishing West," was a successful project, with gallery shows and publication in regional and national publications.
-Yet over time, Allen came to feel that the story of one family was not enough to speak to all the issues facing ranching in general.
+Yet over time, Allen came to feel that the story of one family’s struggle with the impact of development was not enough to speak to all the issues facing ranching in general.
 "A Handful of Dust" was conceived with the goal of drawing a more encompassing portrait of ranchers that creates greater awareness and interest in preserving their way of life.
+After looking at a number of options, the decision was made to focus on two more ranches, ones that faced challenges in the key areas of water rights and the availability of people to carry on the tradition of ranching.